Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain Training for Dogs."

 What Does It Mean for a Dog to Be in Heat?

-Female dogs especially those intact, may exhibit distinct behaviors that are typical of their sex.
-Most behavior changes are particularly relevant during the dog's heat (estrus) and if feasible, during the dog's pregnancy and nursing times.
-Spayed female dogs may show less distinct behavior changes than non spayed female dogs, however, they still show different behaviors that distinguish them from males.
+Female dogs, especially those who are intact, may exhibit distinct behaviors that are typical of their sex.
+Most of these behavior changes are particularly noticeable when the dog is in heat (estrus) and/or during the dog's pregnancy and nursing times.
+Spayed female dogs may show less distinct behavior changes than non-spayed female dogs; however, they still show different behaviors that distinguish them from males.

-A female dog's estrus takes place generally twice a year beginning at around the age of six months.
+A female dog's estrus generally takes place twice a year beginning at around the age of six months.
 There are some differences among breeds.
-Large, giant breeds may go in heat at a later age, sometimes around 12–18 months.
-These large giant breeds may also go less often in heat.
-In rare, cases, female dogs may go into ''silent heats'' that is heats where the symptoms are quite subtle and barely noticeable by the owner.
+Large or giant breeds may go into heat at a later age, sometimes around 12–18 months.
+These breeds may also go into heat less often.
+In rare cases, female dogs may go into ''silent heats'' where the symptoms are quite subtle and barely noticeable by the owner.

 The female dog's heat is divided into four different phases.

 This phase generally lasts an average of seven to ten days.
 This is when the dog's reproductive tissues swell and is accompanied by a bloody discharge.
 The dog will typically also lick herself repeatedly in order to keep herself clean.

 Behavior wise, the dog may lose appetite and appear a bit more irritable in some cases.
 Male dogs may appear to be very interested in her, but she will act standoffish and appear not be interested as of yet.